overhide/pay2my.app/howto/README.md

 In fact, you could use https://pay2my.app solely with cryptocurrencies, not enabling your users to pay for in-app purchases in US dollars.
 But it might be too early for that.

-Let's take a look at what it takes to let our users use ethers (bitcoins also available but not covered).
+Let's take a look at what it takes to let our users use ethers (bitcoins also available but not covered in this write-up).

 The full source code for this example: